A Tangled Tale: Summary of Knots and solutions

 Knot VIII, De Omnibus Rebus.
-The travellers of Knot VI are leaving Kgovjni with relief, when a mathematical problem occurs to one of them.
+The travellers of Knot VI are leaving Kgovjni with relief, when two mathematical problems occur to them.
+The first one is about locating piglets in sheds (resolved by word-play); the second one is about the moment of meeting an omnibus.

 Knot IX, A Serpent with Corners.
-The characters of Knot II, Balbus and his two students, return to give three problems loosely connected by a narrative.
+The characters of Knot II, Balbus and his two students, return to give three problems: two ones about solids in water and one about size of a garden.